 The number of Swedish dialects varies depending on the classification that one uses.
-The two main dialects are the Svea and Go:ta dialects.
-(I am using the colon to denote an umlaut) I like to distinguish eight Swedish dialects.
-They are the dialects of Ska'ne (a' is an "a" with a ring over it), Gotland, Go:taland, Svealand, Dalarna, Va:rmland, Norrland and Finland.
+The two main dialects are the Svea and Göta dialects.
+I like to distinguish eight Swedish dialects.
+They are the dialects of Skåne, Gotland, Götaland, Svealand, Dalarna, Värmland, Norrland and Finland.

-The dialect of Ska'ne is one of the most distinct.
+The dialect of Skåne is one of the most distinct.
 It has a uvular trill and a number of diphthongs instead of monophthongs.
-It lacks the pitch accent present in most Swedish dialects.
+It has a pitch accent which is different from that of central and northern Sweden.

 Gotland has a dialect which is so different that it is often difficult for other Swedish speakers to understand.
 It is known for its relatively low intonation and use of diphthongs which do not occur in standard Swedish.